Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 The gist is below, but full details are here which includes connecting over WiFi: https://reactnative.dev/docs/running-on-device

-1. Generate a debug keystore for development (#TODO: update path if mobile folder name changes when finalized)
+1. Generate a debug keystore for development
    - In a terminal, navigate to `patient-bluetooth-connect-app/android/app` in the project folder and run the following command to generate a debug keystore file there:
    ```
    keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000
    ```
-1. Enable USB Debugging on your device (in your Android settings)
+1. Enable USB Debugging on your device (in your Android settings).
 1. Plug your device in via USB.
 Follow the prompts on screen to allow interaction, and run `adb devices` to see a list of connected devices.
    - You should see something resembling this message if everything was done correctly:
      ```
      List of devices attached
      96JX21Y9W       device
      ```
-1. In a terminal, navigate to the mobile app project folder (`patient-bluetooth-connect-app`) and run the command `npm install` to install app dependencies. #TODO: update mobile app folder name when finalized
+1. In a terminal, navigate to the mobile app project folder (`patient-bluetooth-connect-app`) and run the command `npm install` to install app dependencies.
 1. Run `npx react-native run-android` in a terminal to launch the app on your connected device.

 ## Common Issues and Troubleshooting